Porsil/mildew_detection_in_cherry_leaves/README.md

 - Business Requirement 2: Classification

   - Create and fit a machine learning model to predict if a given leaf is healthy or infected with powdery mildew.
+This will be a binary classification task and will require to set the image shape.
   - The predictions should have a 97% accuracy level.

 - Business Requirement 3: Report